mlieshoff/mlieshoff.github.io/archive.md

 title: Archive
 ---

-> Ten thousand years of peace begins today.
+> "The happiness of your life depends upon the quality of your thoughts."
 >
->  *The last line of Palpatine's Declaration of a New Order*
+> ―Marcus Aurelius, Meditations

 {% for tag in site.tags %}
   <h3>{{ tag[0] }}</h3>